abdelkimo/or-tools/doc_sources/MANUAL/source/manual/vrp/vrp.rst

     * ``bool CVRPSolution::IsSolution() const``: tests if all nodes are serviced once and only once, i.e. if the solution is a feasible VRP solution and
-    * ``bool IsFeasibleSolution() const``: test also if the capacities of the vehicles are respected, i.e. if the solution is a feasible CVRP solution.
+    * ``bool IsFeasibleSolution() const``: tests also if the capacities of the vehicles are respected, i.e. if the solution is a feasible CVRP solution.

     The ``CVRPSolution`` class provides *iterators* to run through the solution.
 For instance, the